byterubpay/byterub-site/_i18n/zh-tw/resources/user-guides/byterub-wallet-cli.md

 transaction id and the address you sent to.
 Note that this third party, if knowing your own address, will be able to see how much change was returned to you as well.

-If you are the third party (that is, someone wants to prove to you that they sent monero to an address), then you can check this way:
+If you are the third party (that is, someone wants to prove to you that they sent byterub to an address), then you can check this way:

     check_tx_key TXID TXKEY ADDRESS

-Replace `TXID`, `TXKEY` and `ADDRESS` with the transaction ID, per-transaction key, and destination address which were supplied to you, respectively. monero-wallet-cli will check that transaction and let you know how much monero this transaction paid to the given address.
+Replace `TXID`, `TXKEY` and `ADDRESS` with the transaction ID, per-transaction key, and destination address which were supplied to you, respectively. byterub-wallet-cli will check that transaction and let you know how much byterub this transaction paid to the given address.

 ## Getting a chance to confirm/cancel payments